 Don’t miss Thursday!Fest on the Museum at Central School’s lawn.
 Thursdays feature live music throughout the summer, as well as a craft fair, food court and a beer and wine garden.
 Visitors and locals alike gather on these memorable evenings.

 10¢ COFFEE, 7 A.M.

 Sykes Diner has been a Kalispell staple for decades.
 Customer favorites include chicken fried steak, biscuits and gravy, tomato basil soup and 100 percent real beef burgers.
 Where else can you get a 10 cent cup of coffee with your breakfast?
 Fuel up for your day and then get goin’!

 PICNIC PROVISIONS, 9 A.M.

-It may seem too early to be thinking about food again, but make a quick stop at Montana Coffee Traders in Columbia Falls to pick up sack lunches — it’s the halfway stop en route to Glacier National Park.
+It may seem too early to be thinking about food again, but make a quick stop at Montana Coffee Traders on Main Street in Kalispell to pick up sack lunches — it’s the halfway stop en route to Glacier National Park.
 Trust us, once you’re in the park you won’t want to leave or stand in line.
 At MCT you’ll find something for everyone, from black bean hummus quesadillas to the Glacier Melt and Grizzly sandwiches.

 CROWN OF THE CONTINENT, 10 A.M.